Schur Functors and Categorified Plethysm

 \section{The rig-plethory of positive symmetric functions}

-Our next major goal is to decategorify the 2-rig $\Schur$ by taking its Grothendieck group and show that the result is $\Lambda$, the ring of symmetric functions.
-In this section we show that the 2-birig structure on $\Schur$ induces a birig structure on the rig of `positive symmetric functions', $\Lambda_+$, and that the 2-plethory structure on $\Schur$ makes $\Lambda_+$ into a rig-plethory.
-In the next section we extend this birig structure to the full ring of symmetric functions $\Lambda$, and explain how the rig-plethory structure on $\Lambda_+$ induces a ring-plethory structure on $\Lambda$.
+Our next major goal is to decategorify the 2-rig $\ksbar$ by forming its Grothendieck group, $\Lambda = K(\ksbar)$ and show that the result is a ring-plethory.
+In this section we start by showing that the 2-birig structure on $\ksbar$ induces a birig structure on the set of isomorphism classes of objects of $\ksbar$, which we call $\Lambda_+$.
+Then we show that the 2-plethory structure on $\ksbar$ makes $\Lambda_+$ into a rig-plethory.
+Some of this depends on special features of the representation theory of the symmetric groups.
+In the next section we explain how the rig-plethory structure on $\Lambda_+$ induces a ring-plethory structure on $\Lambda$.

-It helps to break down the Grothendieck group construction $K$ into two steps.
+It helps to break down the construction of the Grothendieck group $K$ into two steps.
 For the first step, given a Cauchy complete linear category $\C$, we define $J(\C)$ to be the set of isomorphism classes of objects of $\C$.
 This is made into a commutative monoid with its addition and additive unit coming from coproducts and the initial object in $\C$:

 for all $x, y \in \C$.
 In fact $J$ extends to a 2-functor